This post may contain affiliate links. Please read our disclosure policy.

 The recipe for mushrooms lovers!

-In my house, mushroom dishes are always a hit, some of our go-to recipes include sautéed mushrooms and onions and sautéed baby Bella mushrooms .
+In my house, mushroom dishes are always a hit, some of our go-to recipes include these sautéed shiitake mushrooms, sautéed mushrooms and onions and sautéed baby Bella mushrooms .
 But lately, I’ve been making these simple pan-fried oyster mushrooms on repeat!
 They pair perfectly with almost any protein and they taste like something you’d get at a restaurant.

-• They’re packed with flavor – garlic + butter!
+• They’re packed with so much flavor – garlic + butter!
 Say no more!

 • The perfect side dish – these pair so well with many dishes!